Ferry with nearly 300 people onboard stranded in Baltic Sea

-COPENHAGEN, Denmark (AP) — A ferry with around 300 people on board was stranded in the Baltic Sea on Tuesday after the ship experienced engine failure, the Danish operator said.
-No injuries were reported and an evacuation wasn't immediately necessary.
+COPENHAGEN, Denmark (AP) — A ferry with some 300 people on board was stranded in the Baltic Sea on Tuesday after the ship's engine failed and sent smoke pouring from the engine room, the Danish operator said.

-The breakdown aboard the Regina Seaways produced smoke, which triggered the ship's fire extinguishing system in the engine room, Copenhagen-based DFDS Seaways said.
-The vessel was in international waters off Kaliningrad, Russia's Baltic Sea exclave between Poland and Lithuania.
+The Regina Seaways was in international waters off Kalingrad, Russia's Baltic Sea exclave between Poland and Lithuania when the breakdown occurred, Copenhagen-based DFDS Seaways said, adding that the smoke triggered the ship's fire extinguisher system in the engine room.

-He said passengers had assembled at muster stations in preparation for a possible evacuation, but the "situation is under control."
+Passengers assembled at muster stations in preparation for a possible evacuation, but the situation was under control and an evacuation wasn't immediately necessary, DFDS spokesman Gert Jakobsen told The Associated Press.
+There were no reports of injuries.

-The ferry, which also had cars and trucks on board, was traveling between the ports of Kiel, Germany, and Klaipeda, Lithuania.
+The ferry, which also had cars and trucks on board, was traveling from Kiel, Germany, to Klaipeda, Lithuania's port city north of Kaliningrad.
+The crossing normally takes about 20 hours.

-The ship is about 85 kilometers (50 miles) from Klaipeda, said Vaidas Klumbys, another DFDS spokesman.
+The ship was about 85 kilometers (50 miles) from Klaipeda, said Vaidas Klumbys, another DFDS spokesman.

 He said that on Tuesday afternoon "we received the information from the ship that it was undergoing vibrations and smoke rising from the engines."